 We focus on an evidence-based approach to coaching in our trainings.
 We continuously adapt our trainings to trends in healthcare, such as new pay-for-performance incentives in Patient-Centered Medical Homes (PCMH) and health system settings.

 Our program is approved by the National Consortium for Credentialing Health & Wellness Coaches (NCCHWC).
-As a result, health and wellness coaches who have met NCCHWC’s requirements and completed UNCG’s Health Coaching Program will qualify to sit for the national exam to be launched in late 2016.
+As a result, health and wellness coaches who have met NCCHWC’s requirements and completed UNCG’s Health Coaching Program will qualify to sit for the national exam to be launched in early 2017.